List of most-listened-to radio programs: Top stations in the United Kingdom

-Total listenership in the United Kingdom in December 2018 was 48.401 million.
-All BBC programming had 33.966 million listeners, and all commercial programming had 35.577 million listeners.
+Total listenership in the United Kingdom in June 2025 was 49.995 million.
+All BBC programming had 31.100 million listeners, and all commercial programming had 39.503 million listeners.
 The figures counted listeners over the age of 15 who tuned in for at least five minutes.

-Of specific programmes, the early morning Today on BBC Radio 4 has around 7 million listeners per week.
-Radio 1 Breakfast and BBC Radio 2's The Chris Evans Breakfast Show get 5.3 and 9 million listeners per week respectively, before the shows cancellation due to Chris Evans' move to Virgin Radio.
+Of breakfast programmes, the top three most listened to are BBC breakfast programmes.